 Making Your Library Epic

 This was my first time formally presenting on a topic that is near and dear to my heart – transforming learning spaces through learning space design.
 The bulk of the presentation focused on how I’ve gone about transforming the Stewart Middle Magnet media center over the past five years, from weeding aggressively and removing shelves to starting our makerspace and getting our Lowes Toolbox grant.
 I also took a look at learning space design theory and how that can inform how we rethink our spaces.
 One of the best parts for me was coming up with a list of tips, tricks and advice on rethinking our spaces and getting started with transforming our libraries, even with no budget for renovations.
-I’ll be doing a poster version of this presentation at FETC in January, and I hope to continue to present on this topic more.
+I’ll be doing a poster version of this presentation at FETC in January.
 You can find slides and resources on my presentations page.

 The Makerspace Playground

 We had a blast running the playground.
 I got to meet a lot of awesome people (including Sally Smollar, SLJ School Librarian of the Year Finalist) and have a lot of conversations about makerspaces in libraries.
-Some visiting the playground had yet to get started, some had supplies but were trying to figure out the logisitics, some were working to advocate and justify the purpose of makerspaces.
-I loved getting to share with so many people – hopefully there’ll soon be a lot more school library makerspaces in Florida 🙂
+Some visiting the playground had yet to get started.
+Some had supplies but were trying to figure out the logisitics.
+Others were working to advocate and justify the purpose of makerspaces.
+I loved getting to share with so many people.
+Hopefully there’ll soon be a lot more school library makerspaces in Florida 🙂

 Other conference awesomeness

 Between presenting and running the maker playground, I didn’t have a whole lot of time for much else during FAME.
 I did manage to make it to a fantastic session on the Learning Commons model by Meaghan Monaghan and a great session on managing your evaluation from Vandy Pacetti-Donelson.
-I also got to meet a good handful of authors, including Paul Reynolds (who is amazing and inspiring – love the work FableVision is doing), Chris Grabenstein (who is as awesome and hilarious in person as his books are), James Ponti, Adrian Fogelin, and Robison Wells.
+There was a good handful of authors, including Paul Reynolds (who is amazing and inspiring – love the work FableVision is doing), Chris Grabenstein (who is as awesome and hilarious in person as his books are), James Ponti, Adrian Fogelin, and Robison Wells.
 I also got to hang out a bit with Tommy Greenwald, but missed out on meeting Neal Shusterman (again).
-With all this going on, I still managed to make it to a few social events, and was so happy to see so many media specialists from Hillsborough County at FAME.
-Turnout has been up and down over the past few years, so I was really glad to see us representing so well.
+With all this going on, I still managed to make it to a few social events.
+I was so happy to see so many media specialists from Hillsborough County at FAME.